quantum-remi/HalOS/README.md

-# µelektra Operating System
+# HAL Operating System

 A minimalist, experimental operating system project.

 ## Overview

-µelektra OS is a custom operating system built from scratch, focusing on simplicity and educational purposes.
+HAL OS is a custom operating system built from scratch, focusing on simplicity and educational purposes.

 ## Features